Sustainability

-We continue to increase our focus on equality, underpinned by developing a diverse team with an inclusive culture where different characteristics and backgrounds come together in pursuit of our vision and mission.
+We continue to focus on equality, underpinned by developing a diverse team with an inclusive culture where different characteristics and backgrounds come together in pursuit of our Purpose and Mission.
+In 2025 we established a new Group-wide Diversity Group (Together AMS), supporting inclusion, improving cultural awareness, and helping shape our EDI roadmap.

-Whilst the results of this Gender Pay Gap Report show an improvement, we are striving for further improvements in both gender pay and gender equality, driven by our Equality, Diversity and Inclusion Committee (AMS Together).
+Whilst the results of this Gender Pay Gap Report show an improvement, we are striving for further improvements in both gender pay and gender equality, driven by our Equality, Diversity and Inclusion Committee (Together AMS).
 We are aware that we still have too few women in our most senior positions and are committed to recruiting and bringing women through our organisation into our most senior positions.

 We continue to target having at least one woman on every recruitment shortlist and increasingly have gender mixed interview panels.
 We review all recruitment advertisements to filter out unconscious bias and have rolled out training to all employees on unconscious bias.